SolaceProducts/terraform-provider-solacebroker/docs/resources/msg_vpn_kafka_sender.md

 ### Optional

 - `authentication_basic_password` (String, Sensitive) The password for the Username.
-This attribute is absent from a GET and not updated when absent in a PUT, subject to the exceptions in note 4.
+This attribute is absent from a GET and not updated when absent in a PUT, subject to the exceptions in note 4 (refer to the `Notes` section in the SEMP API `Config reference`).
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `""`.
 - `authentication_basic_username` (String) The username the Kafka Sender uses to login to the remote Kafka broker.
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `""`.
 - `authentication_client_cert_content` (String, Sensitive) The PEM formatted content for the client certificate used by the Kafka Sender to login to the remote Kafka broker.
-This attribute is absent from a GET and not updated when absent in a PUT, subject to the exceptions in note 4.
+This attribute is absent from a GET and not updated when absent in a PUT, subject to the exceptions in note 4 (refer to the `Notes` section in the SEMP API `Config reference`).
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 The default value is `""`.
 - `authentication_client_cert_password` (String, Sensitive) The password for the client certificate.
-This attribute is absent from a GET and not updated when absent in a PUT, subject to the exceptions in note 4.
+This attribute is absent from a GET and not updated when absent in a PUT, subject to the exceptions in note 4 (refer to the `Notes` section in the SEMP API `Config reference`).
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 The default value is `""`.
 - `authentication_oauth_client_id` (String) The OAuth client ID.
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `""`.
 - `authentication_oauth_client_scope` (String) The OAuth scope.
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `""`.
 - `authentication_oauth_client_secret` (String, Sensitive) The OAuth client secret.
-This attribute is absent from a GET and not updated when absent in a PUT, subject to the exceptions in note 4.
+This attribute is absent from a GET and not updated when absent in a PUT, subject to the exceptions in note 4 (refer to the `Notes` section in the SEMP API `Config reference`).
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `""`.
 - `authentication_oauth_client_token_endpoint` (String) The OAuth token endpoint URL that the Kafka Sender will use to request a token for login to the Kafka broker.
 Must begin with "https".
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `""`.
 - `authentication_scheme` (String) The authentication scheme for the Kafka Sender.
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"none"`.
 The allowed values and their meaning are: